 As I said, the virus spreads very fast.
 If even a single person at your office is infected by it, the virus won’t take much time to reach everyone.
 So, make sure that you stay top on the health status of your employees.
 And the best way to do that is performing regular temperature check-ups of all your staff members.

 Ideally, the temperature of each employee at your company should be checked at the entrance point, so that the ones with a fever are simply not allowed to enter in order to protect all others.

-By following the above safety measures by yourself and maintaining proper cleaning standards in your office/workplace, you can remain safe from pathogens like COVID-19 as much as possible.
+By following the above safety measures by yourself and maintaining proper cleaning standards in your office/workplace, you can remain safe from pathogens as much as possible.
 In addition, you must provide instructions to your employees to implement personal hygiene and health standards and follow the tips below.